AlibabaCloudDocs/ots/intl.en-US/Data channels/Data import/Synchronize data from one table to another table.md

 1. Add data sources of Tablestore

     Add the Tablestore instances of the source table and the destination table as data sources.
-For more information, see [Add a connection]().
+For more information, see[Add a connection]().

-2. Create a node for the data synchronization task.
+2. Create a synchronization task node.
-    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a workspace administrator.
+    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as the project administrator.

-        **Note:** Only the workspace administrator role can add connections.
-Members of other roles can only view the connections.
+        **Note:** Only the project administrator role can add data sources.
+Members who assume other roles can only view data sources.

-    2. In the left-side navigation pane, click Workspaces.
+    2. Select a region.
+In the left-side navigation pane, click Workspaces.
     3. On the Workspaces page, find the workspace and click **Data Analytics** in the Actions column.
     4. On the Data Analytics page of the DataStudio console, click **Business Flow** and select a business flow.